riteshksinha/amazon-redshift-config-compare/README.md

 If you are already running Amazon Redshift workload in production, you may like to use this solution to replay your past workload leveraging [Amazon Redshift Simple Replay Utility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/SimpleReplay).
 As a prerequisite to use simple replay utility, you need to enable [audit logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html#db-auditing-enable-logging) and [user-activity logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html#db-auditing-user-activity-log) in your Amazon Redshift cluster.

+If you are going to replay your workload into Serverless workgroup then make sure that you must have at least three subnets, and they must span across three Availability Zones.
+You can review the considerations when using Amazon Redshift Serverless [here](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-known-issues.html).

+You need to provide at least one subnet in the same VPC (where you have Redshift clusters) which has access to the internet to download the ECR container image.

 ## Example Use Case

 As an example, you may assume you have an existing Amazon Redshift cluster with 2 nodes of DC2.8XLarge instances.
-You would like to evaluate moving this cluster to RA3.4XLarge instances with two, four nodes and Redshift Serverless with base RPU 128 and 256.
-For that, you would like to run five test queries sequentially as well as in five parallel sessions in all these clusters.
-You would also like to replay one hour past workload in these clusters and compare their performance.
+You would like to evaluate moving this cluster to RA3.4XLarge instances with four nodes and Redshift Serverless with base RPU 64 and 128.
+You would replay one hour past workload in these clusters and compare their performance.

 For your RA3.4XLarge four node configuration, you would also like to test your workload performance with [concurrency scaling](https://docs.aws.amazon.com/redshift/latest/dg/concurrency-scaling.html) enabled in that cluster, which could help improve concurrent workloads with consistently fast query performance.